mpg-age-bioinformatics/flaski/PRIVACY.md

 **Our use of cookies and tracking**

 Flaski only uses minimal functionality cookies so that your input data does not vanish every time you press “Submit” or refresh the page.
-Session cookies are cleared every time you logout.
+Flaski's minimal functionality cookies only collect the values that you input into an App (eg. range of x-axis) so that the instructions you give to Flaski can be executed.
+Session cookies are permanently cleared every time you logout.
 Flaski does not perform tracking.
+Cookies are text files stored in the Internet browser or by the Internet browser on the user's computer system.

 **How Flaski secures your information**